MicrosoftDocs/visualstudio-docs/docs/python/managing-python-environments-in-visual-studio.md

 1. Enter or browse (using **...***) to the path of the interpreter in the **Prefix path** field.

-1. If Visual Studio detects an Python interpreter at that location (such as the path shown below for a conda environment), it enables the **Auto Detect** command.
+1. If Visual Studio detects a Python interpreter at that location (such as the path shown below for a conda environment), it enables the **Auto Detect** command.
 Selecting **Auto Detect* completes the remaining fields.
 You can also complete those fields manually.

     ![Enabling the Auto Detect command](media/environments-custom-2.png)